Why a Mobile-First Design Is Essential to Your eCommerce Website?

 The desktop browsing experience has made users habitual of certain design interacting experiences that they expect to be present everywhere.
 Whether it is clickable elements, hover control, or scroll effects, or more, improper substitutes of these design elements kill the browsing experience.

-We make elements clickable.
+- We make elements clickable.
 We design elements like menus, buttons, images, and arrows large enough to be clickable by thumb or finger.
 This doesn’t prompt users to zoom in on the images to reach buttons.
 Thus making navigation easier.

-We create a ‘good UX with micro writing’ as a substitute to hover control.
+- We create a ‘good UX with micro writing’ as a substitute for hover control.
 As hover control is not possible without a mouse cursor, we make it possible through directional messages such as “tap to zoom”, “swipe left to see more”, etc. This creates a clear map or app walk-in.

-We embed live chat to make communication mobile-friendly.
+- We embed live chat to make communication mobile-friendly.
 Users are obsessed with texting and messaging.
 To keep that experience intact, live chat does the right justice.

 The Bottom line: